bl-rd/daily-ui/readme.md

 - cli command that adds to the config file

 - parse the config file into structured data
-- add the new entry
+- add the new entry (with unix timestamp)
+- serialize into JSON and write back